 It was literally a chocolate lovers dream, with the perfect combination of white and milk chocolate with bursts of fruit flavours running through it.
 It wasn’t over bearing in anyway, which could easily happen with this amount of chocolate.
 Instead it was the perfect end to the perfect meal and a wonderful evening at the Mango Tree.

-Have you eaten at the Mango Tree before?
-Let me know your thoughts in the comments below.
+Have you eaten at the Mango Tree Restaurant London before?
+If you have, let me know your thoughts in the comments below.

 Where: 46 Grosvenor Place, Belgravia, SW1X 7EQ